TPEOficial/dymo-api-node/README.md

 # Official Dymo API Library for Node.

-You can see the library documentation by clicking [here](http://localhost:3000/docs/dymo-api/getting-started/libraries?ch-pg=r-dm-node).
+You can see the library documentation by clicking [here](https://docs.tpeoficial.com/docs/dymo-api/getting-started/libraries?ch-pg=r-dm-node) (Coming Soon).